 “New Opening of Rainforest Kidzworld and Boat Ride in Singapore Zoo.”

-We visited Singapore Zoo last Sunday which fell on the actual day of Singapore National Day.
-It was a long weekend, I had to have some activity plans for the kid, at least an outing for her on the 3-day long weekend.
-As a form of celebration with the nation, we decided to pay a visit to the Zoo in morning, and get home by afternoon so that we would be in time to watch the live National Day Parade on TV.
-We had our good friend & her family to join us, too.
+As a form of celebration with the nation, I decided to pay a visit to the Zoo in morning, and get home by afternoon so that I would be in time to watch the live National Day Parade on TV.
+We had our good friend & her family to join me, too.

 To visit Singapore Zoo, it wasn’t just about the animal exhibits anymore.
 Another more thrilling reason to make a return visit, was to bring the little one to this newly revamped kids wet playground as well as the new boat ride!